The role of the president’s Aide de Camp has been misunderstood for many years, as some Kenyans refer to him as a bodyguard.

 Madoka married Jomo Kenyatta’s social secretary Elizabeth Mumbi after they met while working at State House.

-The couple will be celebrating their 50th anniversary in December 2021.
+The couple recently celebrated their 50th anniversary in December 2021.

 "The ADC is a personal assistant to the president, to be able to bring him up to date on the various programs that are ahead of him and so on.
 That was basically the role and of course you have to be a bit curious to know what's going on all the time so you have to work closely with the presidential escort commander to make sure that things are working right.